alwaysblank/mnemosyne/README.md

 These functions fail silently but throw exceptions when they do.
 Currently these exceptions are not displayed, but are store in the PHP $GLOBALS variable: `$GLOBALS['Murmur_WP_Mnemosyne_errors']`

+### Defaults

+Set your defaults by creating a file called `defaults.mnemosyne.yaml` in `[theme]/resources/` (assuming you are using Sage 9.x).
+Currently Mnemosyne supports basic key:value pairs, including values that are more complex data types, such as arrays.
+Keys support only alphanumeric characters and underscores.

+If you want to place your defaults.yaml file somewhere else, or name it something else, you can use the filter `Murmur/WP/Mnemosyne/storage_location` to pass in a new location.
+Keep in mind that this value is passed to WordPress's `locate_template()` to get its location.

 #### __m()

 `__m($key_name, $data_source [, $validation_function])`